March 23, 2015

 Hey plant enthusiasts!
-Happy spring to those in the northern hemisphere and fall to those in the south!
+Happy Spring in the northern hemisphere or in the southern hemisphere Fall!

 Nonetheless, excited to be starting this year’s class right at the beginning of our season for rebirth and renewal.
 Here we have a chance to rekindle our passion for the natural world and plants in particular.
 This is also an opportunity to collaboratively add to our collective pool of botanical knowledge.
 This knowledge is a crucial piece to any future sustainability as well as a whole lot of fun when employed appropriately.